alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

 For the web console, use index.php.

 ### Command line
 You can also use the command line script generate.php.
+For usage help, run `php generate.php --help`.

 ## Keep in mind

-- Deploying and executing the code on an ec2 instance will provide the best performance (lower latency to push to Kinesis).
+- Deploying and executing the code on an ec2 instance will provide the best performance for AWS targets (low latency).
-- Speed will also depend on the number of shards that you have defined for the kinesis stream.
+- Speed will also depend on how you have configured some of the service (e.g. number of shards that you have defined for Kinesis Streams).

-## Example
+## Example of a data structure

     // Define the desired distribution (optional)
     'distribution' => array(
+        // This allows to switch off the distribution 'disable' => false,

+        'fields' => array(
             // We want to have 30% of our distribution with a value of 'Y' for the result field
             // and 70% with a value of 'N'
             'result' => array(
                 'Y' => 3,
                 'N' => 7,
+            ),
         ),
     ),